NOORMUHAMM/project5/README.md

 # project5
-Library used
+Library used,
-Used google font
+Used google font,
-Used SVG tag to make curves
+Used SVG tag to make curves,
-made navbar using  JS and used icon property images used from mailtrap.io
+Made navbar using  JS and used icon property,
+Images used from mailtrap.io.